 - Integrated Audio Effects: Enhance your sound with built-in audio effects.

-- 32 Velocity-sensitive, backlit RGB keys
+- RGB Keys: Utilize the 32 velocity-sensitive, backlit RGB keys for expressive playing.

 Next, let's see the differences between the Tracks and the Rhythm.